jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_A--UsersAndPermissions.md

 	$ exit

-####We are running the Raspian OS, which is a **Rasp**berry Pi customized version of Deb**ian** Linux.
-So, you can learn more about how users and permissions work on your Raspberry Pi by visiting here:
+####We are running the Raspian OS.
+Raspbian is a portmanteau of _Rasp_berry Pi and De_bian_ Linux because it is a customized version of Debian that works well on Raspberry Pi.
+So, you can learn more about how users and permissions work on your Raspberry Pi by learning about Debian Linux:

 ####http://wiki.debian.org/Permissions